mscale92/basic-react-app/ReadMe.md

 Babel is a popular loader with JavaScript frameworks, especially react.
 Not only can Babel compile React, it can also compile Redux and Native, as well as ES6 and ES7 syntax.
 Pretty nifty.

-You can tell Babel, either in a webpack query or `babel.rc` file what you want to compile within its presets.
+You can tell Babel, either in a webpack query or `.babelrc` file what you want to compile within its presets.
 This gives you full control on how Babel compiles your code.
 Webpack then bundles everything into a nice compact JS file.

 ## Setting Up